sustrik/libdill/compatibility.md

 Compiler features and incompatibilities:

 - On x86 and x86-64 platforms, the `DILL_ARCH_FALLBACK` option is incompatible with GCC 6.2.1 when `-fstack-protector` is enabled.
 Please compile libdill and your application with `-fno-stack-protector` if you need to use the fallback.
 Non-x86 platforms have not been tested with GCC 6.2.1.
 Please report your mileage.
-- Address sanitisation and other stack checking compiler features are likely to break your `libdill` build.
+- Address sanitization and other stack checking compiler features are likely to break your `libdill` build.
 - x32 addressing probably doesn't work, this has not been tested yet.

 ### Standard Libraries